Polymer/old-docs-site/app/blog/2018-05-25-polymer-elements-3-faq.md

 `polymer serve` to serve your app.
 For deployment and production, you can run `polymer build`, or a Webpack/Rollup solution that converts the named imports to paths.

-## The `package.json` does not have a `main` field, breaking bare specifiers
+## The `package.json` does not have a `main` field
-This is due to multiple main files being listed in our `bower.json`.
+This is due to multiple elements existing in the same repo, and multiple main files being listed in our `bower.json`.
 This is required for our `modulizer` tool (that converts the 2.0 elements to 3.0) to crawl the dependency tree and modulize multiple files.
 Some of our packages simply will not have a `package.json` main field until we can determine a canonical solution to what should go in this field for these types of packages.
-In the meantime, the workaround is to import the element using the `js` file extension: `import '@polymer/paper-input/paper-input.js';`
+In the meantime, the workaround is to import the element using its `js` file extension: `import '@polymer/paper-input/paper-input.js';`